engineer-man/piston-bot/README.md

 If you have questions check by our [Discord Server](https://discord.com/invite/engineerman)

-I use [engineer-man/piston](https://github.com/engineer-man/piston) to run code.
+[engineer-man/piston](https://github.com/engineer-man/piston) is the api that actually runs the code.

 # How to use
 ## Basic Syntax